ietf-wg-cellar/ebml-specification/specification.markdown

 reduced by adding Null Octets to terminate the Element Data (see (#terminating-elements)).

-In [@tableExampleNullPadding], a four octets long Element Data is changed to a three octet long value followed by a Null Octet; the Element Data Size includes any Null Octets used to terminate Element Data so remains unchanged.
+In [@tableExampleNullPadding], Element Data four octets long is changed to a value three octet long, followed by a Null Octet; the Element Data Size includes any Null Octets used to terminate Element Data and therefore remains unchanged.

 | Status      | Element ID | Element Data Size | Element Data       |